 Whether you’ve just taken delivery of a brand-new bike or had it for years, this guide should offer some pointers on how to set up your mountain bike.

-This is the procedure I use to setup test bikes before hitting the trails.
-It’s not going to get everyone’s bike perfect first time, but it’s a handy checklist that should get most people in a comfortable position without too much fuss.
+This is the procedure I use to set up test bikes before hitting the trails.
+It’s not going to get everyone’s bike perfect first time, but it’s a handy checklist that should put most people in a comfortable position without too much fuss.

 You can either watch the video below or read the article for more detailed instructions.